coatyio/coaty-website/collections/_docs-coaty-swift/developerguide.md

 bg-color: light
 ---

-Covers everything a Swift developer needs to know about using the CoatySwift framework to develop collaborative IoT applications targeting iOS, iPadOS, and macOS.
+Covers everything a Swift developer needs to know about using the Coaty Swift framework to develop collaborative IoT applications targeting iOS, iPadOS, and macOS.